willdurand/willdurand.github.io/_posts/2014-02-21-the-story-behind-clermontech.markdown

 exactly a year ago.
 Julien was really a catalyst, and it was the right moment I guess.
-We discussed the idea with [the](https://twitter.com/tmaurel) [LavaJUG](https://twitter.com/pcolomb) [guys](https://twitter.com/coupelon) (Java User Group), the former local tech organization, and they helped us a lot, giving valuable advices.
+We discussed the idea with [the](https://twitter.com/tmaurel) [LavaJUG](https://twitter.com/pcolomb) [guys](https://twitter.com/coupelon) (Java User Group), the first local tech organization, and they helped us a lot, giving valuable advices.

 The first thing we did was to all agree on a **manifesto** with **four strong